 - Fundamental Rights Agency (abbr.
 FRA): formally called The European Union Agency for Fundamental Rights.
 The Fundamental Rights Agency (FRA) is based in Vienna, Austria, and was formed in 2007.
 The scope of the Agency concerns the respect of the European Convention of Human rights and the Charter on Fundamental Rights from EU countries.

-Fertility treatment: where lesbian couples can get assisted insemination at a fertility clinic or hospital medical in order to get pregnant either with a known donor or an unknown donor of sperm.
+Fertility treatment: where women (as single, or in different sex/same-sex couples) can get assisted insemination at a fertility clinic or hospital medical in order to get pregnant either with a known donor or an unknown donor of sperm.
 For information on the current situation, check out our country-by-country section.

 Freedom of assembly: is the right to come together publicly and collectively express, promote, pursue and defend common interests.
 The right to freedom of assembly is recognised as a human right, a political freedom and a civil liberty by the European Union and the Council of Europe.
 Sometimes used interchangeably with Freedom of association.